burgersc12/AnIRC/USAGE.md

 Setup with correct title and best guess of the airtime

-Grabs schedule based on last 60 episodes released on [Telegram channel](https://t.me/s/SubsPlease1080p)

 ### Add/Edit Shows

-Can change the title (not recommended) and time for auto downloads
+Can change the title and time for auto downloads or add new title and time (not recommended)

-Also can add new entries to auto download.
-(Make sure the title is an EXACT MATCH) see [SubsPlease Schedule](https://subsplease.org/schedule) for reference.
+Make sure the title is an EXACT MATCH see [SubsPlease Schedule](https://subsplease.org/schedule) for reference.

-Adding shows is only useful for shows that haven't aired their first episode yet

 ### Disable Download